angelgolfer-ms/angelgolfer-msRepo0302200349/angelgolfer-msDocset0302200349/concepts/onenote_note_tags.md

    <p id="indent">Target the `li` elements individually and define the `data-tag` on the `li` element.
 Any individually addressed `li` element can be updated to display a unique note tag, no matter how the list was originally defined.</p>

-The guidelines are based on the following rules that are applied by the OneNote API:
+The guidelines are based on the following rules that are applied by Microsoft Graph:

 - The `data-tag` setting for a `ul` or `ol` overrides all settings on child `li` elements.
 This applies even when the `ul` or `ol` doesn't specify a `data-tag` but its child `li` elements do.